dotnet/csharpstandard/standard/types.md

 ### 8.9.3 Nullable reference types

 A reference type of the form `T?` (such as `string?`) is a ***nullable reference type***.
 The default null-state of a nullable variable is *maybe null*.
 The annotation `?` indicates the intent that variables of this type are nullable.
-The compiler can recognize these intents to issue warnings.
+A compiler can recognize these intents to issue warnings.
 When the nullable annotation context is disabled, using this annotation can generate a warning.

 ### 8.9.4 Nullable context

 #### 8.9.4.1 General

 Every line of source code has a ***nullable context***.
 The annotations and warnings flags for the nullable context control nullable annotations ([§8.9.4.3](types.md#8943-nullable-annotations)) and nullable warnings ([§8.9.4.4](types.md#8944-nullable-warnings)), respectively.
 Each flag can be *enabled* or *disabled*.
-The compiler can use static flow analysis to determine the null state of any reference variable.
+A compiler can use static flow analysis to determine the null state of any reference variable.
 A reference variable’s null state ([§8.9.5](types.md#895-nullabilities-and-null-states)) is either *not null*, *maybe null*, or *maybe default*.

 The nullable context may be specified within source code via nullable directives ([§6.5.9](lexical-structure.md#659-nullable-directive)) and/or via some implementation-specific mechanism external to the source code.
 If both approaches are used, nullable directives supersede the settings made via an external mechanism.